-A ticket is not eligible to win a prize in the second stage of an instant lottery if the ticket—
+A ticket is not eligible to win a prize in the second stage of an instant lottery or an instant lottery promotion if the ticket—

-(a) does not have the name and address of the person to whom any prize relating to that ticket is to be paid clearly printed in ball point pen in the appropriate space on the back of the ticket; or
+(a) does not have the name and address of the person to whom any prize relating to that ticket is to be paid clearly printed in the appropriate space on the back of the ticket; or

-(b) is not signed by that person or a person acting on that person’s behalf.
+(b) is not signed by that person or a person acting on that person’s behalf; or

+(c) the holder of the ticket has not complied with rule 12(1A) where the ticket was digitally entered in the second stage of the lottery

+[Rule 11 inserted: Gazette 7 Jan 2020 p.
+13.]

-12. Tickets drawn to be checked
+12. Tickets drawn or selected to be checked

 (1) When a ticket is drawn or selected to win a second stage prize the Commission must check that the ticket is not void and is eligible to win a second stage prize.

+(1A) If the drawn or selected ticket was digitally entered in the second stage of the lottery or an instant lottery promotion, the holder of the ticket must provide the ticket to the Commission for the purposes of subrule (1) in the manner notified by the Commission on the Lotterywest website.

 (2) Where a drawn or selected ticket is void or is not eligible to win a second stage prize, another ticket must be drawn or selected in place of the void or ineligible ticket and this rule then applies to the replacement ticket.

+[Rule 12 amended: Gazette 7 Jan 2020 p.
+13.]

 13. Second stage prizes

-(1) To claim a second stage prize the prize winner must claim the prize from the Commission within 12 months from the date on which the second stage of the lottery was conducted.
+(1) To claim a second stage prize the prize winner must claim the prize from the Commission within 12 months from the date when the last ticket or tickets in the lot of tickets to which the second stage draw relates were issued by the Commission.

-(2) A second stage prize which is a monetary prize is to be paid by the Commission by cheque or in any other manner determined by the Commission.
+(2) A second stage prize which is a monetary prize is to be paid by the Commission in the manner determined by the Commission.

-(3) The winner of a non-monetary second stage prize may convert the prize into a monetary prize of an amount equal to the retail value of the non-monetary prize as specified in the permit for that lottery.
+(3) The winner of a non-monetary second stage prize may convert the prize into a monetary prize of an amount equal to the retail value of the non-monetary prize if the conversion is specified in the permit for that lottery.

-(4) Where a second stage prize is not claimed by the prize winner, the Commission may, if it thinks fit —
+(4) Where a second stage prize is not claimed from the Commission in accordance with subrule 13(1) and the relevant terms and conditions the prize is forfeited and;

-(a) if the prize is a non-monetary prize, convert it to a monetary prize; and

-(b) in any case, post the prize to the prize winner.
+[Rule 13 amended: Gazette 7 Jan 2020 p.
+13.]

 14. Multiple names on ticket

 Where more than one name and address is inserted on the back of a second stage winning ticket, the prize is to be paid or given to the person whose name and address appears first on the ticket.